It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 14. You’re experiencing cognitive dissonance.

 When your actions or words don’t align with your beliefs, it creates psychological discomfort known as cognitive dissonance.
-To alleviate this discomfort, you might find yourself saying things that align more with your actions than your true beliefs.
+To alleviate the discomfort, you might find yourself saying things that align more with your actions than your true beliefs.
 This psychological phenomenon can lead to expressions that don’t genuinely reflect your core values or opinions.